Andrew Lloyd Webber: 1980s

 Lloyd Webber was the subject of This Is Your Life in November 1980 when he was surprised by Eamonn Andrews in the foyer of Thames Television's Euston Road Studios in London.
 He would be honoured a second time by the television programme in November 1994 when Michael Aspel surprised him at the West End's Adelphi Theatre.

 Lloyd Webber embarked on his next project without a lyricist, turning instead to the poetry of T. S. Eliot.
-Cats (1981) was to become the longest running musical in London, where it ran for 21 years before closing.
+Cats (1981) was to become the longest-running musical in London, where it ran for 21 years and 8,949 performances before closing.
 On Broadway, Cats ran for 18 years, a record which would ultimately be broken by another Lloyd Webber musical, The Phantom of the Opera.
 Elaine Paige collaborated again with Lloyd Webber, originating the role of Grizabella in Cats, and had a Top 10 UK hit with "Memory".

 Starlight Express (1984) was a commercial hit, but received negative reviews from the critics.
 It ran for 7,409 performances in London, making it the ninth longest-running West End show.
 It ran for less than two years on Broadway.
 The show has also seen two tours of the US, as well as an Australian/Japanese production, a three-year UK touring production, which transferred to New Zealand later in 2009.
-The show also runs full-time in a custom-built theatre in Bochum, Germany, where it has been running since 1988.
+Starlight Express runs full-time in a custom-built theatre in Bochum, Germany, where it has been running since 1988.
+The German production holds the Guinness World Record for most visitors to a musical in a single theatre.

 Lloyd Webber wrote a Requiem Mass dedicated to his father, William, who had died in 1982.
 It premiered at St. Thomas Church in New York on 24 February 1985.
 Church music had been a part of the composer's upbringing and the composition was inspired by an article he had read about the plight of Cambodian orphans.
 Lloyd Webber had on a number of occasions written sacred music for the annual Sydmonton Festival.
 Lloyd Webber received a Grammy Award in 1986 for Requiem in the category of best classical composition.
-Pie Jesu from Requiem achieved a high placing on the UK singles chart.
+Pie Jesu from Requiem achieved a high placing on the UK Singles Chart and was certified silver.
 Perhaps because of its large orchestration, live performances of the Requiem are rare.